Low Energy Supergravity Revisited (I): Introduction

-In this paper we reconsider the formal consequences of the general requirement any supersymmetric extension of the SM, viewed as an effective low energy remnant of Supergravity, should satisfy.
-We revisit the approach of Soni and Weldon in \cite{SW} and show that this general requirement allows for much richer structures consistent with low energy physics than previously established.
-We provide rigorous proofs that allow a complete classification of these structures for the superpotential in the case of canonical K\"ahler potential, and give a few illustrative examples in the case of the general K\"ahler potential as well.
+\gilbertzero{The main goal of the present paper is to demonstrate {\sl (ii)} and {\sl (iii)}.} We provide rigorous proofs that allow a complete classification of the acceptable structures of the superpotential in the case of canonical K\"ahler potential, and give a few illustrative examples in the case of the general K\"ahler potential as well.
 We then discuss on general grounds the possible physical relevance of the novel forms and their associated fields.